Sample PERM Advertisement

 Both have different rates for consecutive Sundays.

 For this sample PERM advertisement, if this ad were in Orange County, you could choose either The Orange County Register, or Los Angeles Times Orange County Edition.
-Our experience has been that ads in Orange County are cheaper when run in the LA Times Orange County Edition.

 The Sample PERM Advertisement looks like this: